simonwuelker/hAIku_generator/README.md

 ## Future Goals
 * Have the model output a full Covariance Matrix instead of only the diagonal values
-* Only use Haikus that fit the syllable criteria
+* Use Pandas for handling the dataset (.csv instead of .txt)
 * Maybe use something more advanced than REINFORCE
 * Scrape Haikus from Twitter
 * Improve charlevel branch